google/mpact-riscv/README.md

 ### Build and Test

-To build the mpact-sim libraries, use the command `bazel build ...:all` from the top level directory.
-To run the tests, use the command `bazel test ...:all`
+To build the mpact-sim libraries for x86 based processors, use the command `bazel build ...:all` from the top level directory.
+To run the tests, use the command `bazel test ...:all`.

+For Apple computers with Arm64 M series chips, use `bazel build --cpu=darwin_arm64 ...:all` and `bazel test --cpu=darwin_arm64 ...:all`.

 The build targets `rv32g_sim` and `rv64g_sim` provide RiscV simulators for the 32 bit and 64 bit variants of RiscV scalar architectures respectively.
 Decoding